-Buying a house in 2021 without cash is possible.
+Buying a house on a tight budget is possible.
 You’ve just gotta have a little faith and a lot of patience.
 Don’t make a hasty decision that you’ll regret!

 I’ve done all the things!
 Girl, I’ve washed my face.
 I’ve trashed everything that doesn’t spark joy.
 I’ve walked the baby steps.
 I’ve cried.
 I’ve prayed, but my perfectionism has really held me back.